o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

    };

-Doxygen file and xran_fh_o_du.h provide more details on the definition and usage of these structures.
+The Doxygen file and xran_fh_o_du.h provides more details on the definition and usage of these structures.
+Refer to *Table 2*, for FlexRAN 5G NR Reference Solution RefPHY (Doxygen).(Not available in the community version).

 O-RAN Specific Functionality
 ----------------------------